-There are two outdoor pools available to all guests at Villa Lena, as well as children’s pool and cosy hot tub.
-The main pool is located beside the San Michele building, next to the terrace restaurant and is notable for its east-facing valley views, which can be enjoyed from the sun loungers or shaded seating .
-A recent renovation is the poolside bar and don’t despair if are joining us for the cooler spring and autumn months: the San Michele pool is heated as is the wood-fired hot tub.
-A 10-minute’s walk down the drive from San Michele is a secluded garden pool at the Renacchi, with sun loungers, play equipment and open grass space.
-Guests staying at the Stentino have the benefit of their own private swimming pool.
+There are two outdoor pools available to all guests at Villa Lena, as well as a children’s pool and cosy hot tub on request.
+The main pool is located next to the San Michele building and restaurant and has extraordinary vistas across the Tuscan landscape.
+The area was recently renovated to incorporate shaded seating around the poolside bar.
+Don’t despair if are joining us for the cooler spring and autumn months as the San Michele pool is heated, as is the wood-fired hot tub.
+10-minutes walk from San Michele is a secluded pool in the garden of the Renacchi building, with sun loungers, a play ground and open grass.
+Guests staying at Casetta Bella also have the benefit of their own private swimming pool.

 Reception and Shop

-The San Michele Pool Bar is open daily from 3pm until late, offering fresh snacks, local organic wines, artisanal beers and signature Villa Lena cocktails.
+You can enjoy cocktails and drinks in our San Michele bar, located in a cosy corner of the restaurant.
+Regular cocktail workshops are hosted here so you can learn the secrets of classic Italian cocktails with our local bartender.
+The San Michele pool bar is open daily from 3pm until late, offering fresh snacks, local organic wines, artisanal beers and signature Villa Lena cocktails.
 It’s the perfect place to take it in the dramatic sunsets whilst enjoying an aperitivo.
 Post-dinner DJ sets and dancing often ensue.
 What else could you want?

 Our home cinema is used for film screenings and artists’ talks, and is available for guest use outside programmed events.
 Select a DVD from our collection of foreign films and enjoy an immersive experience with state of the art BOSE surround sound system.
 Next to the screening room is the library which is a quiet place to relax with a book or play the piano, and also where we hold live music performances.